r0nn1ef/audio-scheduler/README.md

 ## Features

-* **Scheduled Playback:** Plays bugle call MP3 files at times defined in a YAML configuration file.
+* **Scheduled Playback:** Plays MP3 files at times defined in a YAML configuration file.
 * **Weekday/Weekend Schedules:** Supports different schedules for weekdays (Monday-Friday) and weekends (Saturday-Sunday).
 * **Command-Line Testing:** Includes an option to play specific MP3 files directly from the command line for testing purposes.
 * **Headless Operation:** Designed to run on a Raspberry Pi Zero without a monitor.